NATO CRONOS

 Crisis Response Operations in NATO Operating Systems (CRONOS) is a system of interconnected computer networks used by NATO to transmit classified information.
 It provides NATO Secret level operations, with access to NATO intelligence applications and databases.
-As of 1999, a wide area network of NT computers used in NATO in Europe.
+As of 1999, a wide area network of Windows NT computers used in NATO in Europe.

-CRONOS provides e-mail, the Microsoft Office Suite, etc.
+CRONOS provides e-mail, the Microsoft office suite, etc.

 It provides informal messaging (e-mail) and information sharing within the NATO community.

 There is no connectivity between CRONOS and any US network or with the coalition wide area network.